Exclusive to Vedic Management Centre by U. Mahesh Prabhu

 Loose translation: As long as you are alive, live happily.
 One should drink ghee (a sign of luxury) even if it puts you in debt.

 According to him, one should live with all possible luxuries and need not worry about the future.
 If a person does not have sufficient funds to support such lavishness, he should borrow money from someone else.
-Here, the main stress is on the attainment of luxuries through any means.
+Here, the primary stress is on the attainment of luxuries through any means.

 Interestingly, these principles surfaced across the world with the advent of capitalism which, in many ways, reflects the essence of Charvak’s philosophy of putting material gain and bodily pleasure above all.
 People around the world are keen on achieving everything as soon as possible.
 They are not patient.
 They want to have all the luxuries at once.
 As soon as a person gets a job, he begins thinking what he can buy; he wants a house, a luxury car, etc, almost immediately.
 It is not possible to buy these all at once, at least not without institutions that lend them money at “attractive interest rates”.
 In the past, people took loans from relatives and friends.
 Now, there are many institutions that feed such greed and ambition by encouraging people be impatient and expect to get everything quickly and at minimal effort.